 The Switchgear Committee holds two meetings each year, one in the Spring and one in the Fall.
 Attendance at these meetings is on an upward trend, rising from around 110 participants in 2003 to approximately 250 people at recent meetings.
 The Switchgear Committee has an over 4% annual increase in meeting attendance since the Committee started tracking attendance in 2004.

 The Switchgear Committee meets outside the JCTM and PES General Meeting and therefore plans their own meetings.
-Contracts have been signed for the seven of the next eight meetings, as shown below:
+Contracts have been signed for the next seven, as shown below: